 JSON API

-shareyourhtml has a tiny JSON API so you can create pages from any tool that can make an HTTP request — including LLMs with tool-use capabilities.
-The endpoint mirrors the upload form exactly: one slug, one HTML blob, out comes a public URL and an edit key.
+shareyourhtml has a tiny JSON API so you can create and manage pages from any tool that can make an HTTP request — including LLMs with tool-use capabilities.

 Create a page